Is Studying in the UK Expensive? Everything You Need to Know

 It is also important to note that the minimum wage in the UK may not be enough to cover all your living expenses.
 You should also consider the cost of transport and other expenses associated with working, such as work clothes.

-Related Article: Study Animation in the UK: A Guide for Prospective Students
+Related Article: Study Loan for International Students in UK: A Comprehensive Guide

 Scholarships and Bursaries